What Is the Past Perfect Tense? (with Examples)

-What Is the Past Perfect Tense? (with Examples)The past perfect tense is used to emphasize that an action was completed before another took place.
+Past Perfect TenseThe past perfect tense describes a completed activity in the past.
+It is used to emphasize that an action was completed before another action took place.
+For example:

-Examples of the Past Perfect TenseHere are some examples of the past perfect tense (shaded):
+More Examples of the Past Perfect TenseHere are some more examples of the past perfect tense (shaded):

 Forming the Past Perfect TenseThe past perfect tense is formed: